Intel To Unveil Newfangled VR Games Next Month

 Intel Drone Light Shows

 Intel continues to expand the use cases for drone technology, including a novel approach to entertainment through drone light shows.
-Introduced less than a year ago, the Intel Shooting Star drone for light shows has dazzled audiences worldwide with its capabilities, innovation and animations in the sky.
+Introduced less than a year ago, the Intel Shooting Star drone for light shows has dazzled audiences worldwide with its capabilities, innovation, and animations in the sky.

 Intel CEO Brian Krzanich recently shared the latest technology fueling the growth of autonomous applications for unmanned systems.